-If a member of staff is concerned that a pupil may be suffering harm or is at risk of harm, the matter should be referred to the DSL as soon as possible using the Record of Concern Form (see: Appendix 5) or via the CPOMS safeguarding programme.
-Any Record of Concern Form should be completed by hand, and given to the DSL in a sealed envelope.
+If a member of staff is concerned that a pupil may be suffering harm or is at risk of harm, the matter should be referred to the DSL as soon as possible using the Safeguarding Concern Form (see: Appendix 5) or via the CPOMS safeguarding programme.
+Any SafeguardingConcern Form should be completed by hand, and given to the DSL in a sealed envelope.